 Do remember to prepare some drugs for emergency care, as well as a copy of your family’s medical history.
 This is very helpful in the event you need to see a doctor in China.
 Make sure you bring some information on your current health from your doctor along with clearly labeled prescriptions.

-In many places of China, there are McDonald’s, pizza restaurants, steak houses and the food is often as good as you will find back home.
 It is recommended to encourage your children to taste Chinese food.
 Chinese cuisine has diverse styles in different regions.
 For example, in Si Chuan and Chongqing, due to the cool climate, local people favour dishes with a lot of garlic and chili, with heavy spices on top.
 In Shanghai, local people would prefer braising and stewing dishes.
 And because of different sauce, the appearance of Shanghai cuisine is usually of dark colour.
 Peking duck and Cantonese dim-sum are popular dishes throughout China.

 9. Avoid Non-Recommended Areas

 When traveling with children, you should pay close attention to safety and health risks.
 Though kids are generally safe from crime in China, there are still a few areas you would definitely want to avoid, such as the Xinjiang Uyghur Autonomous Region.
 In China, most big and middle-sized cities are safe for tourists.

 10. Engage Yourself in Local Festivals